Over time coffee residue accumulate inside the machine, slowly building up residue deposits and sometimes even mold.

 Cleaning A Drip Coffee Machine

-A common cause of malfunctioning with drip machines is that hard scale becomes stuck to the inner walls of the coffee maker, preventing water from passing through the machine.
+A common cause of malfunctioning with drip machines is that hard water and mineral deposits become stuck to the inner walls of the coffee maker, preventing water from passing through the machine.
 Without water, you can’t make any coffee at all!

-Step 2: Add one cup of vinegar to water in sink
+Step 2: Add one cup of vinegar to water in the sink

-Step 3: Soak paper towels in vinegar/water mixture
+Step 3: Soak paper towels in a vinegar/water mixture

 Step 4: Fold towels and place them on the heating plate, the part that closes when you put your coffee mug under it to collect brewed coffee